 Sebum is a natural oil that is secreted to nourish the skin, keep it moisturized and protected.
 It is an oily and waxy substance and is made up of lipids such as triglycerides, cholesterols, and fatty acids.

 Sebum is secreted from the sebaceous glands which are present all over the body.
 They are often around hair follicles though they exist independently as well.
-The highest concentration of sebaceous glands is present on the face and the scalp.
+The highest concentration of sebaceous glands is present on the face and the scalp which can lead to scalp buildup and scalp acne.
 Palms of the hands and soles of the feet are the only areas of the skin without sebaceous glands.

 Is Sebum Production Bad for Your Scalp?